wkande/notes/docs/APIs/users.md

 ## Get current User

-Gets information about the current user as known in the JWT token that is passed in the header.
+Gets information about the current user.
+The email address in the JWT token is used to identify the user.

 <span class="method get">GET</span> /user